danielsaidi/Sheeeeeeeeet/README.md

 ## Demo Application

-This project has a demo app that demonstrates different menus and menu items, including subclassing and appearance adjustments.

-To try it out, just open and run the `Sheeeeeeeeet.xcodeproj` project.
+The demo demonstrates different menus and menu items, including subclassing and appearance adjustments.
+To try it out, just open and run the `Sheeeeeeeeet` project.